GenderSci Lab Affiliates

 Director of Interdisciplinary Research & Community (she/her)

-Marion Boulicault is a feminist philosopher of science, and is currently a Postdoctoral Scholar in Ethics & Technology at the Massachusetts Institute of Technology (MIT).
+Marion Boulicault is a feminist philosopher of science, and is currently an Assistant Professor at the University of Edinburgh.
 Her research analyzes the socio-political dimensions of scientific measurement practices.
 She has a PhD in Philosophy from MIT, and an MPhil in the History & Philosophy of Science from the University of Cambridge.

 As Director of Interdisciplinary Research & Community at the Harvard GenderSci Lab, Marion explores and theorizes the opportunities, challenges and conceptual questions that arise when working across disciplines.
 In collaboration with the other Lab Directors, she leads research projects that integrate multiple skill sets, backgrounds and perspectives.
 Her role also involves a vigorous commitment to mentorship, public outreach and cross-institutional collaboration.
 Together with lab colleagues, Marion's work has been published in journals including Nature, Human Fertility and Psychological Science, as well as in public media venues, such as Slate and The Guardian.